Updated: Aug 16

-If you are a brand-new bride-to-be, you have probably already discovered that planning a wedding involves a tonne of organisation.
+If you are a brand-new bride-to-be or groom-to-be, you have probably already discovered that planning a wedding involves a tonne of organisation.
 I am talking over 100 hours of planning for the average wedding.
 That is probably a little more than you anticipated, right?!

 Once the initial excitement of your engagement has worn off, the intimidating to-do list that comes with organising your dream day can feel a little overwhelming to say the least.